Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 #### Applying the frame body:

-If the frame body size and frame body offset checks passed, the slave device applies the frame body to the LEDs with the following rules:
+If the frame body size and frame body offset checks passed, the Receiver applies the frame body to the LEDs with the following rules:

   - All LEDs are set to the color as specified in the body in the [RGB format](#Color_Data_link) if the command is `None` or `Clear` or any other command unless stated otherwise.